-My thoughts are interrupted by someone who appears to knows me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.
+My thoughts are interrupted by someone who appears to know me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.

 “Hello.
 It’s me?”
 I didn’t recognise her, she’d changed.

 Noel?
 Is that you?” she asked, her voice breaking up my constant internal dialogue.
 “How are you?”

 Is it me?
 I must wake up.

 “How is your mother?”
 I ask her, politely.

 I am the sum of the songs I’ve sung, and parts I’ve played.
 The damage I’ve caused.

 “Mum is well” she answered, adjusting her blonde hair.

 I am my losses.
 My loves.
 My doubts.
-My past, not perfect.
+My past, is not perfect.
 But, it’s mine?
 I am not the same.
 Let it burn I think.

 I chatted for a bit to my friend, watched the next show, downed my final skinny bitch and left the club, comfortable in my hoodie and Melbourne’s damp cold air.

 As birthdays go, I’m not sure yet if this next one will be memorable.
 But, it’s probably a good time to put the house in order I realise, rearrange out of date values, toss out old clothes and stale relationships, set new challenges.